isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2072.md

 ---
-title: High pressure industrial vacuum cleaner
+title: Liquid Filling Machine
 permalink: /productivity-solutions-grant/solutionrepo/solution2072
 ---

 ### Description

-The explosion proof high pressure industrial vacuum cleaner can handle wet and dry dirt, debris, metal chippings, and liquids.
-It is a more efficient method of cleaning up at the worksite compared to manual means.
+A fully or semi-automated filling machine replaces manual liquid filling into drums/pallets IBC and/or other containers.
+The machine can be customised to fit unit requirements eg. 200L/120L drum or 1L/3L tin/jerry cans.
+Semi-automatic: Operator involved in the process (e.g. placing the containers under nozzles, transferring containers to the next process)
+Fully automatic: Operator ensures settings are correct, minimal mechanical adjustment required

-Cost of equipment capped at $12,500 per unit
+Cost of equipment capped at $37,500 per unit

 ### Details of Solution